jennguyen1/nhuyhoa/_posts/2015-11-26-GLM-Logistic-Regression.md

 ## Odds
 The logit link function is otherwise known as log odds.
 Odds are often used to express the payoff for bets; it is a ratio of the probability for success vs the probability of failure.

-We have the following relationships:
+There are the following relationships:

 $$ o = \frac{p}{1 - p} $$